- Competitive Analysis

 How to Get On Page One of Google for Paid Search Campaigns

-While you might think there would be an office rivalry between the content marketing and PPC teams, spoiler alert: there isn’t.
-They actually work hand-in-hand, and I highly recommend you invest in both.
+While you might think SEO and PPC are at odds with each other, they actually work hand in hand—and I highly recommend you invest in both.

 However, if you want to get on the first page of Google tomorrow, investing in paid search is the way to go.
 SEO campaigns can take anywhere from a few weeks to several months to deliver results, so you’re unlikely to get more organic (non-paid) traffic, leads, and sales early in your investment.